-- (a) Articulating the coordination with one or more management entities, including the relevant SSP management team(s); - (b) Discussing the expected significance of the project to resource management priorities and needs.
+(a) Articulating the coordination with one or more management entities;

+(b) Discussing the expected significance of the project to management priorities and needs.
 Specific management targets, with proposed outputs and outcomes, should describe how this project will improve management capabilities.
 Outputs are defined as products (e.g. publications, models) or activities that lead to outcomes (changes in management knowledge or action).
 Definitions and examples of outputs and outcomes can be accessed at http://coastalscience.noaa.gov/funding/recipients/outcomes.
-The timeline for achieving outcomes should be included in the Milestone Chart (below). - (c) Describing specific activities, such as workshops or development of outreach materials, that will enhance information transfer from project scientists to - (5) References cited.
-Reference information is required.
-Each reference must include the names of all authors in the same sequence they appear in the publications, the article title, volume number, page numbers, and year of publications.
-While there is no established page limitation, this section should include bibliographic citations only and should not be used to provide parenthetical information outside of the 17 page proposal descriptions. - (6) Milestone chart.
-Provide time lines of major tasks covering the duration of the proposed project. - (7) Biographical sketch.
-All principal and co-investigators must provide summaries of up to 2 pages that include the following:
+The timeline for achieving outcomes should be included in the Milestone Chart (below).

-relevant management entities, other end-users, or the public.
+(c) Describing specific activities, such as workshops or development of outreach materials, that will enhance information transfer from project scientists to relevant management entities, other end-users, or the public.